Paenda/mkdocstocanvas/README.md

 ## TODO
 - Ugly with double titles
 - Structure the files on Canvas somehow
+- Make sure to read through and change readme + quickstart guide
 ***

 A complete system for publishing MkDocs-based course content to Canvas LMS, with automatic PDF generation and module organization.